Bayesian nonparametric analysis for the detection of spikes in noisy calcium imaging data: Introduction

-In this manuscript, we introduce a coherent nested Bayesian finite mixture model that allows for the estimation of spiking activity and, \textit{simultaneously}, for reconstructing the distributions of spikes under various experimental conditions; for example, in response to different types of visual stimuli in the Allen Brain Observatory data set.
-More specifically, our modeling framework estimates and clusters the distributions of the calcium transient spikes' amplitudes via a nested formulation of the generalized mixture of finite mixtures (gMFM) prior recently proposed by \citet{fruhwirthschnatter2020}.
+In this manuscript, we introduce a coherent nested Bayesian finite mixture model that allows the estimation of the the spiking activity of each neuron -- which could be seen as a first step for the analysis of larger brain activity combining multiple neurons in a region.
+In addition, our model \textit{simultaneously} allows us to reconstruct the distributions of spikes under various experimental conditions; for example, in response to different types of visual stimuli in the Allen Brain Observatory data set.
+More specifically, our modeling framework estimates and clusters the distributions of the calcium transient spikes' amplitudes via a nested formulation of mixture of finite mixtures \citep{miller2018, argiento2019} and, in particular, exploiting the generalized mixture of finite mixtures (gMFM) prior recently proposed by \citet{fruhwirthschnatter2020}.
 The proposed model further adopts the use of a common atom specification as in \citet{denti2020} for estimating the distribution of the spikes' amplitudes under each experimental condition.
 The proposed common atom gMFM has several advantages with respect to typical Bayesian nonparametric models for nested data.
 With respect to models based on Dirichlet process priors, the gMFM provides increased flexibility to estimate partitions characterized either by many, well-balanced, clusters or by a small set of large clusters.
-The common atom model allows to obtain nested inference on densities without incurring in the degeneracy issues pointed out by \citet{camerlenghi2019} for the widely used nested Dirichlet process of \citet{Rodriguez2008}.
+The common atom model allows us to obtain nested inference on densities without incurring in the degeneracy issues pointed out by \citet{camerlenghi2019} for the widely used nested Dirichlet process of \citet{Rodriguez2008}.
 At the same time, the common atom formulation still leverages two nested layers of random discrete mixture priors to borrow information between experiments and to identify similarities in the distributional patterns of the neuronal responses to different stimuli.
-In addition, differently than in the nested Dirichlet process, the common atom model also allows to cluster the inferred spikes' intensity values both within and between experimental conditions, so to infer common (recurring) response amplitudes.
+In addition, differently than in the nested Dirichlet process, the common atom model also allows us to cluster the inferred spikes' intensity values both within and between experimental conditions, so to infer common (recurring) response amplitudes.
 Finally, we allow our model to enforce sparsity of neuron firing over time by assuming a spike-and-slab prior specification on the marginal distribution of the amplitudes.